Mars Observer: History

-The program's total cost is estimated at $813 million.
+The program's total cost was estimated at $813 million.

 Spacecraft design

 The Mars Observer spacecraft had a mass of 1018 kg.
 Its bus measured 1.1 meters tall, 2.2 meters wide, and 1.6 meters deep.
-The spacecraft was based on previous satellite designs, originally intended and developed to orbit Earth.
+The spacecraft was based on previous satellite designs that were originally intended and developed to orbit Earth.
 The RCA AS-4000 Ku-band satellite design was used extensively for the spacecraft bus, propulsion, thermal protection, and solar array.
-RCA TIROS and DMSP Block 50-2 satellite designs were also utilized in the implementing the Attitude and Articulation Control System (AACS), command and data handling subsystem, and power subsystem, into Mars Observer.
+RCA TIROS and DMSP Block 50-2 satellite designs were also utilized in implementing the Attitude and Articulation Control System (AACS), command and data handling subsystem, and power subsystem, into Mars Observer.
 Other elements such as the bipropellant components and high-gain antenna were designed specifically for the mission.